 - If you prefer a physical record that you can hold and refer to easily.

-- For basic savings accounts where detailed digital records aren’t a priority.
+- For basic savings accounts where detailed digital records are not a priority.

-- When internet or smartphone open is limited or unavailable.
+- When internet or smartphone access is limited or unavailable.

 When to Use a Bank Statement

 A bank statement becomes indispensable when you need a detailed monthly or quarterly review of your finances.
-It’s the go-to document for a thorough understanding of all your incoming and outgoing funds, including automated payments and interest calculations.
+It is the go-to document for a thorough understanding of all your incoming and outgoing funds, including automated payments and interest calculations.
 This level of detail is critical for budgeting and financial planning.

 Crucially, bank statements are required for official proof of funds or income for various applications, such as visa applications, housing loans, or educational financing.
 They serve as a formal, verifiable document of your financial history.
 You should also use them when reconciling your accounts, matching your records against the bank’s to ensure accuracy.